cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/2020-11-26-Docker-command.md

 The `--gpus­` flag allows you to access NVIDIA GPU resources.
 First you need to install nvidia-container-runtime .
 Visit Specify a container’s resources for more information.

 To use `--gpus`, specify which GPUs (or all) to use.
-If no value is provied, all available GPUs are used.
+If no value is provide, all available GPUs are used.
 The example below exposes all available GPUs.

     $ docker run -it --rm --gpus all ubuntu nvidia-smi